 Utilizing women in chief executive positions doesn’t just make for good press; it’s sound science.

 In 2013, the Proceedings of the National Academy of Sciences published a report, detailing the differences in brain circuitry between men and women.
-After analyzing nearly 1,000 brain scans, the academy concluded that, “male brains are optimized for intrahemispheric — and female brains for interhemispheric — communication.”
+After analyzing nearly 1,000 brain scans, the academy concluded that “male brains are optimized for intrahemispheric — and female brains for interhemispheric — communication.”
 This means, “male brains are structured to facilitate connectivity between perception and coordinated action, whereas female brains are designed to facilitate communication between analytical and intuitive processing modes.”

 The academy’s findings support assumptions in the neuroscience community that women have a competitive advantage regarding intuitive thought, memory, and critical listening skills (click to tweet this!).
-Furthermore, the science behind the underpinnings of the human brain further reinforces how disruptive leaders — and women, in particular — can influence an organization’s ability to unlock competitive edge.
+Furthermore, the science behind the underpinnings of the human brain further reinforces how disruptive leaders — and women, in particular — can influence an organization’s ability to unlock a competitive edge.